Research Associate (Postdoc) – Metabolic Engineering, Microbial Genetics

 Desired qualifications

-Experience in analyzing Illumina sequencing data, bioinformatics, machine learning, and CRISPR/Cas9 genome engineering.
+• Experience in analyzing Illumina sequencing data, bioinformatics, and machine learning.

 Required application materials